Christian Preaching: How Do We Get Rid of the Bondage of Sin?

 Editor’s Note: Has this fellowship solved your confusion?
 Have you found in this fellowship the path to utterly ridding yourself of sin?
 If you feel this has been of help to you, keep an eye on this website and we’ll continue to update it with new content.
 If someone you know is just as confused as you, please share this article with them.
 If you have any questions or difficulties, feel free to contact us at any time, and we can look into them and seek together!

-Finally, we’d like to recommend several films: The True Light Appears, True Repentance, and An Officer’s Repentance.
-From these films, you can learn how Christians truly repent and change after experiencing the judgment of God.
+Finally, we’d like to recommend several videos: The True Light Appears, God's Salvation, and An Officer’s Repentance.
+From these videos, you can learn how Christians truly repent and change after experiencing the judgment of God.
 We hope they will be of help to you!